emanb29/artst-website/_posts/2018-02-10-cradle-to-cradle.md

         - Use waste products and other outputs of the building as inputs somewhere else (waste = food)
         - Provide the same ecosystem services as the displaced ecological features

-5. List a few of the different strategies the authors discuss in the “Respecting Diversity” chapter for how our built and made environment can become more sustainable:
+5. **List a few of the different strategies the authors discuss in the “Respecting Diversity” chapter for how our built and made environment can become more sustainable:**

-6. In what ways to you respect diversity in your daily life?
+6. **In what ways to you respect diversity in your daily life?**

-7. What are the 5 steps towards eco-effectiveness?
+7. **What are the 5 steps towards eco-effectiveness?**

-8. What are the 5 guiding principles for eco-effective design?
+8. **What are the 5 guiding principles for eco-effective design?**

-9. What did you think of this book?
+9. **What did you think of this book?**

+	I think there are definitely multiple authors.
+Some parts of the book are almost unreadable: the author’s voice is so conceited and willing to try to guilt you into agreeing with him.
+And yet, other parts seem well-established, relatable, and clearly explained without being patronizing.
+The intelligence of both (or all) authors shines (again, about half the time in a good way), and the book has some extremely interesting and helpful insights.
+It has enough examples to be helpful, though it could do with more, as it occasionally gets into overly-abstract philosophy that is difficult to visualize, much less apply without the authors’ backgrounds.

 ## Definitions
 <dl>